Language-Research-Technology/ldaca-website/content/news/events/2023/atap-tools-text-analysis/index.md

 pastEvent: true
 ---

-The main means of delivery for <GlossaryLink display="ATAP" id="atap" /> is <GlossaryLink display="Jupyter notebooks" id="jupyter-notebook" /> and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
+The main means of delivery for the Australian Text Analytics Platform (<GlossaryLink display="ATAP" id="atap" />) is <GlossaryLink display="Jupyter notebooks" id="jupyter-notebook" /> and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
 The main body of the workshop introduced two tools made available by <GlossaryLink display="ATAP" id="atap" />, and the session ended with a short summary of other tools being developed in recent work.

 **Length**: 3 hours